pere98diaz/Neural-SDEs-for-Conditional-Time-Series-Generation-and-the-Signature-Wasserstein-1-metric/Documentation.md

 - `sep`: it indicates the length of the input path.

 ## The signature transform in the CSig-WGAN algorithm
-The signature transform is defined by using the following function.
+The signature transform is defined by using the following class.
 ```python
 from lib.Signature import Signature
 sig = Signature(depth, augmentations, data_size, interval, q, t_norm, normalization = None, signature = 'signature')